benbjohnson/litestream.io/content/guides/_index.md

 ## Overview

-These guides provides instructions for running Litesteam in production on different platforms.
+These guides provides instructions for running Litestream in production on different platforms.

 ### Infrastructure guides